ICharmU/NumberGuesserGame/README.md

 ﻿# NumberGuesserGame
 Run the file to start the game.
-To change the range of numbers generated increase or decrease the maximum.
+To change the range of numbers generated increase or decrease the max variable